Speaker: Christine Beling, Project Engineer, Assistance and Pollution Prevention Unit for EPA Region 1

 Session description: Christine will discuss the EPA’s Waste Reduction Model (WARM), which was created to help solid waste planners and organizations track and voluntarily report greenhouse gas (GHG) emissions reductions from several different waste management practices.
 Christine will compare various materials management practices for traditional recyclables and organics including source reduction, composting, recycling, and disposal.

 With the downturn in markets for recyclables, many of us are wondering about what to do.
-The session will explore how some of our state’s largest recyclers are handling the “crisis” and provide some encouragement on why recycling is still beneficial to all.
+The session with Kevin Roche, Chief Executive Officer of ecomaine and others will explore how some of our state’s largest recyclers are handling the “crisis” and provide some encouragement on why recycling is still beneficial to all.

 We will cover:

 Maine Bureau of Labor Standards what we do